sbb-design-systems/lyne-components/README.md

 <br>

 ## ⚠️ Notice
 **Lyne Components are 🧪 experimental at the moment — with enthusiasm.<br>Don't use the project until it has left infancy.
-See [TODO's](./TODO.md) here**
+See [TODOS](./TODOS.md) here**

 <br>

 ## ⛩️ Storybook
-The Storybook component browser for Lyne Components is deployed on netlify and can be found here: https://lyne-components-storybook.netlify.com
+The Storybook component browser for Lyne Components is deployed on netlify and can be found [here](https://lyne-components-storybook.netlify.com).

-For a full list of deployments of all releases, please see [DEPLOYMENTS](/DEPLOYMENTS.md).
+Please see here for a full list of all [DEPLOYMENTS](./DEPLOYMENTS.md) and / or [RELEASES](./RELEASES.md).

 ## 🚀 npm
-The current experimental build of Lyne Components can be found on npm: https://www.npmjs.com/package/lyne-test
+The current experimental build of Lyne Components can be found on [npm](https://www.npmjs.com/package/lyne-test).

 ## 📚 Documentation
-Will be continously developed and added in the `docs` folder.
+Will be continously developed and added to the [docs](docs/DOCS.md) folder.

 ## 🙌 Contributing
 See [Contributing Guide](/.github/CONTRIBUTING.md) and thanks already in advance! 👀